Motorized scooter: Ireland

+Japan

+Japan is removing in July 2023 the requirement for escooter riders to have a driver's license.
+Scooters can be ridden on pavements where bicycles are allowed as long as they are slower than 6 kph and flash a green light.

 Netherlands

-The use of e-scooters remains illegal after a fatal electric cart incident in 2018.
+Limited numbers of approved e-scooters by the Dutch Ministry of Infrastructure and Water Management are permitted to drive on public roads and categorised as 'Bijzondere Bromfiets'.
+The speed limit is 25km/h.
+Insurance, driving license and license plate not required for the approved models by the state.

 New Zealand

 E-scooters in New Zealand are classed as a 'Low-powered vehicle that does not require registration', provided that the output power is under 300 watts.
 They can therefore be ridden on footpaths, roads and separated cycleways.
 They cannot be ridden on paint-defined cycleways on the road.
 Helmets are not required, but recommended.

+Despite this legislation, the power limitation regulations are not enforced, and it is not uncommon to see commuters using e-scooters with power ratings far beyond 300W.

 Norway

 In Norway, e-scooters are classed as bicycles, and can therefore be ridden on footpaths, roads and separated cycleways as well as paint-defined cycleways on the road.
 Maximum speed is restricted to 20 km/h.
 Maximum weight of the e-scooter, including the battery, must not exceed 70 kg.
 Maximum width must not exceed 85 cm and maximum length is 120 cm.
 There is no age restriction or requirement to wear a helmet.

 Helmets for children up to 15 years are mandatory since spring 2022.

 Blood Alcohol Concentration (BAC) is limited to 0.2 gram per liter as for car drivers.